haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 −2
 −4
 −10
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 176

 On a successful save, the target isn’t affected, and you can’t use this spell against it again for 24 hours.
 On a failed save, the spell creates an invisible sensor within 10 feet of the target.
 You can see and hear through the sensor as if you were there.
 The sensor moves with the target, remaining within 10 feet of it for the duration.
 A creature that can see invisible objects sees the sensor as a luminous orb about the size of your fist.